 Noxubee National Wildlife Refuge

-48,000 acres feature fishing, hiking and public hunting land.
+48,000 acres feature fishing, hiking, bird watching, and public hunting land.
 A haven for waterfowl and occasionally bald eagles.

 Oktibbeha County Heritage Museum

 Established in 1976, the museum is housed in a renovated 1874 Mobile & Ohio railroad depot.
 The museum offers a rich view of the history and culture of Starkville and Oktibbeha County through a permanent collection of artifacts that provide a window into our community’s bygone era.
 Tue - Thu, 1- 4 p.m. or by appointment.
 Free.